California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

-A wildfire that was sparked in the hills north of Los Angeles has now reached neighborhoods.
+A wildfire that was sparked in the hills north of Los Angeles has now reached the city's suburbs.
 Firefighters are scrambling to contain the out-of-control blaze as dozens of homes have been destroyed.

 Authorities in Los Angeles ordered 100,000 people to evacuate their homes Friday morning as an out-of-control wildfire spreads towards heavily populated areas of the city.